hgrf/racine/README.md

 You can set up a site name for usage statistics by writing it into a file "usage_stats_site" in the MSM folder.

-You can start the development server by simply executing the "run script":
+You can start the development server by simply executing:

-    $ ./run
+    $ make run-no-docker

 ## Using GitHub deploy keys